Beyond Rangoon: Reception

 Critical reaction was mixed.
-Time, Rolling Stone, and Entertainment Weekly wrote negative reviews, while the critic for The New Yorker called the film a "fearless masterpiece" and Andrew Sarris declared himself "awestruck" by the film.
+Richard Corliss of Time, Peter Travers of Rolling Stone, and Owen Gleiberman of Entertainment Weekly wrote negative reviews, while the critic for The New Yorker called the film a "fearless masterpiece" and Andrew Sarris declared himself "awestruck" by the film.
 Roger Ebert awarded the film three stars out of four, praising Arquette's performance and acknowledging the political repression in Burma.
 Distributed by Columbia Pictures, the film was not a theatrical success in America, which John Boorman partially attributed to interference by the Burmese government as well as Malaysia which was where the film was shot on location.
 The film was a financial success only in France (where it opened number one and gained 442,793 visitors), though it was screened in many European countries.
 Film critic Tullio Kezich compared the film to Rossellini's classic, Paisà, regretting that it was marred by certain directorial touches.

 Beyond Rangoon holds a 37% rating on Rotten Tomatoes based on 35 reviews, with an average rating of 5.0/10.
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

 Soundtrack

 Beyond Rangoon is an original soundtrack music album that was mostly composed by Hans Zimmer.
 The album was released in 1999 to mixed reviews.
+Hans Zimmer highlights on South-East Asia tradition where he employs pipes, wood flutes, and native rhythms with vivid effects to demonstrate the character of the students' strike in 1988, Burma and their fleeing Rangoon after martial law imposed.